-Mario Macis is Associate Professor at Johns Hopkins University, Carey Business School.
-He is also Affiliate Faculty at the JHU Berman Institute of Bioethics and Faculty Research Fellow at the National Bureau of Economic Research (NBER).
+Mario Macis is full Professor at Johns Hopkins University, Carey Business School.
+He is also Affiliate Faculty at the JHU Berman Institute of Bioethics and Research Associate at the National Bureau of Economic Research (NBER).

 Mario is an applied economist and his work focuses on how economic incentives interact with psychological factors and social norms to drive individual behavior and policy-relevant outcomes.
 His research largely falls into one of three related areas: